otectus/nexus_client/README.md

 )
 ```

-The data loader must be an instance of `pygpt_net.provider.loaders.base.BaseLoader`.
+The data loader must be an instance of `nexus_net.provider.loaders.base.BaseLoader`.
-You can review the code of the built-in loaders in `pygpt_net.provider.loaders` and use them as examples when creating a custom loader.
+You can review the code of the built-in loaders in `nexus_net.provider.loaders` and use them as examples when creating a custom loader.

 # DISCLAIMER